DanAlbert/app-hackathon/README.md

 * Try to keep your lines limited to 80 characters.
 I'm often working from a terminal, and lines reaching into the hundreds of characters in length are very unwieldy.
-* Avoid using memcaches.
-Premature optimization only makes development more difficult.
-If we see some parts of the site that would benefit from their use, file a bug and I'll take care of it.
-* Let me (Dan) know before you make a database change.
-It's usually simpler to write it myself than it is to fix a bad implementation.
 * Make sure your resources are in the right place.
 HTML templates go in `/templates`.
 Stylesheets, images and scripts go in `/static`.
 * [Python style guide](http://www.python.org/dev/peps/pep-0008/)